venicegeo/pz-docs/documents/userguide/5-userservices.md

         }
     }

-A script that checks the status of the job can be found at [get-job-info.sh](scripts/get-job-info.sh).
+A script that checks the status of the job can be found at <a target="_blank" href="scripts/get-job-info.sh">get-job-info.sh</a>.
 The script takes the `jobId` returned from the `execute-service.sh` script as its only argument:

     $ ./get-job-info.sh {{jobId}}